ifgarces/TomaRamosUandes_android/TO-DO.md

 # {ANDROID} TO-DO unnamed first version

+- [ ] Maybe, also refactor: replace "agenda" by "schedule".
-- [ ] \(!)
-Detect and report all conflicts when trying to take a `Ramo`.
+- [ ] `AgendaLanscapeFragment`:
-- [ ] \(!)
-Fix bug: app crashes mostly when deleting first `Ramo` at `HomeActivity`.
+  - [ ] Fix bug:  initialized more than once, consuming time.
+  - [ ] Improve view adding a little white border for each block (like the Excel agenda).
+  - [ ] Improve image exporting: before export, resize the target view to be larger (also enlarge text).
+Make that dimensions constant for all devices.

 - [ ] Somehow, allow the user to easily and anonymously report an error and, if so, manage to get device data (model, manufacterer and Android version).
-- [ ] Optimize landscape agenda (less views, less memory, etc.).
-Probably, convert it to a grid RecyclerView.
-Note: this will lead MAJOR changes in saving agenda as image feature.
-- [ ] Improve export image icon a little (ingrease arrow border thickness).
+Probably using Google Forms, in the frontend (`WebView`) or the backend (more complex).